INFORMSJoC/2024.0546/README.md

 To replicate the results in Table 4 and 5 and Figure 6, apply the codes in folder `src/LogTPc/public-good` and `src/Comp/ALogTP`.

+# References
+1. Bich P, Morhaim L (2020).
+On the existence of pairwise stable weighted networks.
+Mathematics of Operations Research, 45:1393–1404.
+2. Bramoulle Y, Kranton R (2007).
+Public goods in networks.
+Journal of Economic Theory, 135:478–494.
+3. Goyal S, Joshi S (2006).
+Unequal connections.
+International Journal of Game Theory, 34:319–349.
+4. Jackson MO, Wolinsky A (1996).
+A strategic model of social and economic networks.
+Journal of Economic Theory, 71:44–74.